-The IN± ADC analog inputs do not have overvoltage protection circuitry apart from ESD protection diodes.
-During an overvoltage event, an ESD protection diode from an IN± pin to the REF forward biases and shorts the input pin to REF, which can overload the reference or cause damage to the device.
-The AD4000/AD4004/AD4008 internal overvoltage clamp circuit, with a larger external resistor ($R{\rm EXT}=200~\Omega$), eliminates the need for external protection diodes and protects the ADC inputs against dc overvoltage events.
+Most ADC analog inputs, IN+ and IN-, have no overvoltage protection circuitry apart from ESD protection diodes.
+During an overvoltage event, an ESD protection diode from an analog input pin (IN+ or IN-) pin to REF forward biases and shorts the input pin to REF, potentially overloading the reference or causing damage to the device.
+The AD4003/AD4007/AD4011 internal overvoltage clamp circuit with a larger external resistor ($R{\rm EXT}=200~\Omega)$ eliminates the need for external protection diodes and protects the ADC inputs against dc overvoltages.

-In applications where the amplifier rails are $>V{\text{REF}}$ and <GND, the output can exceed the input voltage range of the device.
-In this case, the AD4000/AD4004/AD4008 internal overvoltage clamp circuit ensures that the voltage on the input pin does not exceed $V{\text{REF}} + 0.4 \text{ V}$ and prevents damage to the device by clamping the input voltage in a safe operating range and avoiding disturbance of the reference, which is paramount for systems that share the reference among multiple ADCs.
+In applications where the amplifier rails are greater than V{REF} and less than ground, it is possible for the output to exceed the input voltage range (specified in Table 1) of the device.
+In this case, the AD4003/AD4007/AD4011 internal overvoltage clamp circuit ensures that the voltage on the input pin does not exceed V{REF} + 0.4 V and prevents damage to the device by clamping the input voltage in a safe operating range and avoiding disturbance of the reference, which is particularly important for systems that share the reference among multiple ADCs.

 If the analog input exceeds the reference voltage by 0.4 V, the internal clamp circuit turns on and the current flows through the clamp into ground, preventing the input from rising further and potentially causing damage to the device.
-The clamp turns on before D1 (see Figure 42) and can sink up to 50 mA of current.
+The clamp turns on before D1 (see Figure 43) and can sink up to 50 mA of current.

-When the clamp is active, it sets the overvoltage (\overline{OV}) clamp flag bit in the configuration register that \overline{can} be accessed with a \overline{OV} read command or via the \overline{OV} in the status bits.
+When the clamp is active, it sets the overvoltage (OV) clamp flag bit in the configuration register that is accessed with a 16-bit SPI read command or via the \overline{OV} in the status bits.
 The \overline{OV} clamp flag gives an indication of overvoltage condition when it is set to 0.
-The \overline{OV} clamp flag is a read only sticky bit, and is cleared only if the register is read while the overvoltage condition is no longer present.
+The \overline{OV} clamp flag is a read only sticky bit and is cleared only if the register is a read while the overvoltage condition is no longer present.